 A records subpoena requires the production of documents.
 A subpoena for SJSU business records must be served on the "Custodian of Records."
-At SJSU, the custodian of all business records, for the purposes of this process, is Human Resources.
+At SJSU, the custodian of all business records, for the purposes of this process, is the President's Office.
 This office will request documents subject to subpoena from departments as necessary, and will respond to the subpoena on behalf of SJSU.
-Process servers attempting to serve a subpoena or other orders of a court should be directed to this office which is located on the 3rd floor of the University Police Department Building.
+Process servers attempting to serve a subpoena or other orders of a court should be directed to this office which is located on the 2nd floor of Tower Hall, Room 207.

 One Washington Square

 This information is a guide for the appropriate response to process servers.
 Questions about individual situations should be directed to the President's Office at 408 924-1101.